MicrosoftDocs/winui-api/microsoft.ui.xaml/recthelper_contains_1524279399.md

 ## -description

 Returns whether a given [Point](/uwp/api/windows.foundation.point) is within the bounds of a given [Rect](/uwp/api/windows.foundation.rect), for a shared coordinate reference.
+C**This documentation applies to WinUI 2 for UWP** for [WinUI]/windows/apps/winui/winui3/ in the [Windows App SDK]/windows/apps/windows-app-sdk/, see the **[Windows App SDK namespaces]/windows/windows-app-sdk/api/winrt/**.

-C# and Microsoft Visual Basic code should use [Rect.Contains](/dotnet/api/windows.foundation.rect.contains?view=dotnet-uwp-10.0&preserve-view=true) instead.
+# and Microsoft Visual Basic code should use [Rect.Contains](/dotnet/api/windows.foundation.rect.contains?view=dotnet-uwp-10.0&preserve-view=true) instead.

 ## -parameters